Additional Info - Biosafety

 - A Chemical Hygiene Plan specific to the toxin used must be developed.
 This needs to include containment (fume hoods, biosafety cabinets), PPE, spill management, exposure, and accident response.

 - An inventory must be kept of the toxin and the toxin must be kept under lock and key.
-USF Biological Toxin Record of Use (MS Word)
+USF Biological Toxin Record of Use (PDF)

 - Preparation of primary containers of toxin stock solutions and manipulations of primary containers of dry forms of toxins should be conducted in a chemical fume hood, a glove box, or a biological safety cabinet or equivalent containment system approved by the IBC.
 HEPA and/or charcoal filtration of the exhaust air may be required, depending on the toxin.